In need of some Louisville traditions explained? Questions answered? See below for our city’s Fun Facts!

 NULU is short for “New Lou.”
 This new, hip neighborhood is on East Market Street in Downtown Louisville.
 It’s full of great restaurants, bars and local businesses such as art galleries, interior design shops and clothing boutiques.
 Find the latest and greatest list of businesses at www.nulu.org.

-The Urban Bourbon Experience consists of all of the aforementioned distilleries in Louisville and the Urban Bourbon Trail “stops”, a collection of 36 different bars and restaurants that are sure to show you a fun, informative and delicious experience of the “Bourbon culture” in Louisville!
-You can pick up your Urban Bourbon Trail passport at the Louisville Visitor Center at 301 South 4th Street.
-Get 6 stamps and you can redeem your passport for a free t-shirt!
+The Urban Bourbon Experience consists of all of the aforementioned distilleries in Louisville and the Urban Bourbon Trail “stops”, a collection of bars and restaurants that are sure to show you a fun, informative and delicious experience of the “Bourbon culture” in Louisville!
+You can download the Urban Bourbon Trail passport here.
+Get 6 “stamps” and you can redeem your passport for a free t-shirt!

 An open-faced turkey and mornay sauce-slathered sandwich invented by the historic Brown Hotel in Downtown Louisville.
 While many restaurants have their own variation of the Hot Brown, you can only find the original at one of the Brown Hotel’s restaurants: J. Graham’s Café or the English Grille.